YerevaNN/WARP/README.md

 In this paper, we present an alternative approach based on adversarial reprogramming, which extends earlier work on automatic prompt generation.
 Adversarial reprogramming attempts to learn task-specific word embeddings that, when concatenated to the input text, instruct the language model to solve the specified task.

-Using up to 25K trainable parameters per task, this approach outperforms all existing methods with up to 25M trainable parameters on the public leaderboard of the GLUE benchmark.
-Our method, initialized with task-specific human-readable prompts, also works in a few-shot setting, outperforming GPT-3 on two SuperGLUE tasks with just 32 training samples.
+Using up to 25K trainable parameters per task, this approach outperforms all existing methods that use up to 25M trainable parameters on the public leaderboard of the GLUE benchmark.
+Our method, initialized with task-specific human-readable prompts, also works in a few-shot setting, outperforming GPT-3 on two SuperGLUE tasks after training on just 32 samples.

 # Few-Shot Results